aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 Signing a CSR for an IoT Device can be done locally on AWS or by an external PKI.
 This project allows both:
 * If you are comfortable using a local PKI, it will create a self-signed Root CA and will use it to sign the Device Certificates
-* If you prefer to use an external CA, you will provide the CA Certificate of your PKI and it will be registered for you in IoT Core.
+* If you prefer to use an external CA, you will provide the CA Certificate of your PKI, and it will be registered
+in IoT Core.
 You will have to implement the interface to your external PKI (more on this later).

 As we saw earlier, mTLS requires a Truststore and matching client certificates.
 You also have two options here: